0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 		-> call rsi (rsi has a function pointer pointing at the dll entry point)
 ```

-(the function names can change between windows version i.e I found that windows 10 has `LdrpLoadDllInternal` instead of `LdrpLoadDll`)
+(the function names can change between windows versions i.e I found that windows 10 has `LdrpLoadDllInternal` instead of `LdrpLoadDll`)

 `ntdll.LdrpCallInitRoutine` was the function responsible for calling the Dll entry point by executing the following instructions